FLAPS-NMI/FLAPS-Hyppopy/README.md

 ## Installation

+Hyppopy is a python 3.6 package.
+Thus, it can in principle be installed on any operating system supporting python 3.6.
+It has been tested on Linux Ubuntu 18.04 LTS and Red Hat Enterprise Linux 7.7.
+Its dependencies can be found in the provided requirements text file.
+Non-standard hardware is not required.

 1. Clone the [Hyppopy](http:\\github.com) project from Github.
 2. (Create a virtual environment), open a console (with your activated virtual env) and go to the Hyppopy root folder
 3. ```$ pip install -r requirements.txt```
 4. ```$ python setup.py install``` (for normal usage) or ```$ python setup.py develop``` (if you want to join the hyppopy development *hooray*)

+Completing the installation normally takes only a couple of minutes.

+Note: A scalable application example providing the minimal dataset to quantitatively replicate the results of the work 'FLAPS: Dynamic particle swarm optimization of biomolecular simulation parameters with flexible objective functions' submitted to NMI is provided on [Github](https://github.com/FLAPS-NMI/FLAPS-sim_setups), along with instructions how to run the code.
+The expected output is described in the paper's results section in detail.
-5. To run the [minimal-dataset example](https://github.com/FLAPS-NMI/FLAPS-sim_setups) for FLAPS optimization of biomolecular simulation parameters, manually install the [PyRosetta](http://www.pyrosetta.org) python package.
+Note that to run the [minimal-dataset example](https://github.com/FLAPS-NMI/FLAPS-sim_setups) for FLAPS optimization of biomolecular simulation parameters, you have to manually install the [PyRosetta](http://www.pyrosetta.org) python package.
 PyRosetta is an interactive Python-based interface to the powerful Rosetta molecular modeling suite.
 It enables users to design their own custom molecular modeling algorithms using Rosetta sampling methods and energy functions.
+In addition, this appliaction example requires a working MPI installation, e.g., OpenMPI 4.0.

 ## How to use Hyppopy?